-What is a Restaurant Plan?
+What is the Restaurant Plan?

 - Summary of the Restaurant

 - Business Overview

 - SWOT Analysis

 - Marketing Plan